chorvick/generatereadme/output/README.md

-  # My big project
+  # My great project
 ## Description
-It is fantastic
+This is a project to end all others.

+## Table of Contents

 ## Installation
-Just pull it down and run it on the command line.
+It is very easy to install.

-## User Story
+## Usage
-As a user I want to generate a READ.me file easily with NodeJs
+It is even easier to use.

 ## Contribution Guidelines
-Please do a pull request or open an issue on github.
+That is the easy part.

 ## Testing Directions
-Testing complete.
-Pleaes report any bugs found.
+I tested it and it seems to work just fine !!

+## Question Guidelines
+Ask away and I will answer you.

 ### Contact Information
-Please address inquiries to me on Github: HenryH (https://github.com/HenryH)
+Please address inquiries to me on Github: mrcoder (https://github.com/mrcoder)

-Reach me by e mail at: henry@aol.com
+Reach me by e mail at: mrcode@aol.com